-Today on the NQ blog, legal recruitment specialist Gemma discusses the reasons why some trainees are reluctant to work with recruiters, and why you should expect more from the recruiter you choose to work with.
+Today on the NQ blog, we discuss the reasons why some trainees are reluctant to work with recruiters, and why you should expect more from the recruiter you choose to work with.

 Pressure on trainees